sagungargs15/sagungargs15.github.io/_posts/2023-07-30-july23-miniscript-spending-conditions.md

 Miniscript becomes particularly useful for managing complex spending conditions, such as those encountered in inheritance use cases for Bitcoin.
 Here's how Miniscript can be leveraged in this context:

 In an inheritance scenario, a Bitcoin holder may want to set up a spending policy that allows their heirs to access the funds after the holder's passing, while also incorporating additional conditions or restrictions.
 This could include:
-    a.
-Time-locked access: The holder may want to ensure that the heirs can only access the funds after a certain amount of time has elapsed, to prevent immediate access upon the holder's death.
+    a. **Time-locked access**: The holder may want to ensure that the heirs can only access the funds after a certain amount of time has elapsed, to prevent immediate access upon the holder's death.
-    b.
-Multi-signature requirements: The holder may want to require multiple heirs to collectively authorize the spending of the funds, rather than allowing a single heir to have sole control.
+    b. **Multi-signature requirements**: The holder may want to require multiple heirs to collectively authorize the spending of the funds, rather than allowing a single heir to have sole control.
-    c.
-Conditional access: The holder may want to grant access to the funds only if certain conditions are met, such as the heirs reaching a specific age or providing proof of identity.
+    c. **Conditional access**: The holder may want to grant access to the funds only if certain conditions are met, such as the heirs reaching a specific age or providing proof of identity.